 Unless you’re really big, it won’t matter and the views from the top are superior to the bottom.
 Also, the bottom was insanely hot a lot of the time so I really needed the air con in my face which after 24 hours gave me the start of a cold.
 I managed to sleep some but most of it was just staring out the window and eating excessive quantities of nuts I had bought before leaving.

 At one stop we had thirty minutes to kill so myself and new crew rolled around the seafront and saw about 30 pelicans fighting for some leftovers, quite the sight.
 Also, I bought some street ceviche off this gent which in retrospect may have been the dumbest thing ever with a cool 9 hours left on the bus but his product was legit so there we go.

-What I learned was that the coast of Chile is basically uninhabited besides small settlements and not that much beach, mainly just really rocky, unforgiving and harsh looking terrain.
+I learned some interesting facts about Chile on this bus ride, the most notable was that the coast of Chile is basically uninhabited besides small settlements and not that much beach, mainly just really rocky, unforgiving and harsh looking terrain.
 Also, from what I have heard the water is quite cold so it doesn’t make for the best beach vacation.
 Oh yeah, the bus didn’t have wifi either which made things extra nice.

 This wonderful bus brought me to San Pedro de Atacama, more on that soon…

 P.S: Sorry for no images, the internet here in San Pedro de Atacama is horrific.